discordjs/guide/guide/interactions/select-menus.md

 -->
 ![selectephem](./images/selectephem.png)

-## Diffrent types
+## Various types

-Next thing, that u should know, is that there are multiple menus like for selecting users, roles, channels and menitionables (users, roles).
+ There are multiple menus like for selecting users, roles, channels and menitionables (users and roles).
 ```js{1}
 new UserSelectMenuBuilder()
 	.setCustomId('user-pick')